July 25 – August 5, 2022

 Southampton Cultural Center, 25 Pond Lane Southampton NY 11968 (Masterclasses and Final Performance)

 Each day we will work with all of the students on different aspects of music making, such as orchestra, chamber music, musicianship, improvisation, ear training and composition.
 At the end of week one, all the hard work will culminate in a Works In Progress Masterclass.
 At the end of week two, there will be a final performance to showcase all of the hard work over the two weeks.

-Orchestra – All students will play together in the camp orchestra.
+Orchestra – Students will play together in orchestra.
 We will teach all the skills necessary to play in an orchestra.
 We do not have fixed seating in our orchestra, so students will be rotating and learn to sit in different positions throughout the orchestra.

 Chamber Music – We will form chamber music groups of 2-6 students per group (duos, trios, quartets, quintets, and sextets).
-The boho4 quartet members will give one-on-one coaching, and through core repertoire emphasize the importance of efficient rehearsal techniques.
-The quartet starts each week with an open rehearsal to show our students how to work in rehearsal without the help of teacher or coach.
+The coaches will give one-on-one coaching, and through core repertoire emphasize the importance of efficient rehearsal techniques.
 We place great emphasis on developing good practice habits, in order to maximize the potential of each and every young musician.

 *If you have a pre-formed group that works together during the year, we encourage you to sign up as a chamber ensemble!

 Masterclass – Each student performs in masterclass at least once during the week.
 After the student performs, the other students give both complimentary and critical feedback, thus developing critical listening skills, and public speaking skills.
 After the initial round of peer feedback, our coaches will work in-depth with the young performers on stage.